In the Netherlands, we embrace water as an impact issue.

 But what if we do more?

-Through interdisciplinary research and collaboration
+and local challenges through interdisciplinary research and collaboration with leading

-safe water for all.
+oceans, detect pollution and support safe water for all.

 Microplastics, forever chemicals, and pharmaceutical residues are polluting our water, posing a significant threat to ecosystems and human health.
 Interdisciplinary research, data collaboration, and legal action are essential to protect water quality, achieve zero-pollution goals, and combat emerging pollutants.
 Our mission is to restore aquatic systems, develop innovative methods for faster pollution detection, enhance risk assessment processes, and create effective treatment technologies.
 We aim to implement de-pollution strategies in partnership with water authorities and river commons, while leveraging international legal instruments to hold polluters accountable.
 Together, we work toward a sustainable and clean water future.